HarrisonScarfone/DigitalDesign2/README.md

 ## Recommendations

 Learn test benches.
 Encapsulate all hardware functions you can by making seperate functions sensitive to trigger signals.
 This makes your codemore readable and easier to troubleshoot.
+Check out my Lab 4 for some cool ideas on that.
+Make use of VHDLs concurrent execution!

 Side Note: If you are a Windsor Engineer reading this, theres a 80% chance you dont format your code and write it in a block.
 Please dont do that :)